 4.3 What progress can be demonstrated towards the achievement of the international goals for ensuring 100% containment in (a) freshwater and (b) marine aquaculture facilities?
 (Max.
-200 words each)

-(Reference: BMP Guidance)
+200 words each) (Reference: BMP Guidance)

-2013 was the second lowest year for reported escapes [with the loss of 39,861 fish] since statutory reporting was introduced in 2002.
-Reported escapes are published on the Marine Scotland website at: www.scotland.gov.uk/Topics/marine/Fish-Shellfish/18364/18692/escapeStatistics
+2013 was the second lowest year for reported escapes since statutory reporting was introduced in 2002.
+Reported escapes are published on Scotland's aquaculture website.